Understanding or The Most Beautiful Day of Raymond K. Hessel’s Life

 God doesn’t let thirteen years pass before his next visit.
 He shows up a short time later accompanied by two emissaries (aka angels) in full Halloween garb.
 Thinking they’re Arab travelers, Abraham extends his hospitality to the “three men.”
 Some scholars speculate he was still recovering from his circumcision at the time, but Genesis 18 says he “ran” to greet them (v.
 2) and “ran” to prepare a meal (v.
 7).
 So unless Abraham had a high threshold for pain or the regenerative power of James Howlett, it seems doubtful he was still in the throes of recovery.
 The condition of his penis aside, it soon becomes clear the men he’s serving aren’t men at all when they begin to speak about the impending birth of his son, Isaac.
 This time the announcement is repeated for Sarah’s benefit.
 But being a left-brain thinker she doesn’t react the way her husband did.
 Hidden from sight in her tent she rolls her eyes and scoffs in disbelief.
 God immediately calls her out: “Why did [you] laugh, saying ‘Shall I indeed bear a child, when I am so old?’” (v.
 13).
 Sarah plays dumb, but gets so freaked out by God’s mind-reading skills she makes a hat out of tinfoil as soon as the coast is clear.

 As the visitors make their exit, the text offers up a transcript of what’s going through God’s mind.
 No warning.
 No shoulder harnesses.
 Nothing.
-Just God’s unadulterated thoughts: “Shall I conceal from Abraham what I do? … For I have loved him, because he commands his children and his household after him that they keep the way of Hashem, doing charity and justice” (vv.
+Just God’s unadulterated thoughts: “Shall I hide from Abraham what I am about to do? … For I have chosen him, so that he may command his children and his household after him to keep the way … doing righteousness and justice” (vv.
 17-19).
 Scripture keeps saying he’s a personal Being, but it’s hard to get used to the great and powerful Oz pulling back the curtain on himself.
 God tells Abraham he’s heard an “outcry” from Sodom that eclipses the troubling noises coming out of Maynard’s pawnshop (v.
 20).
 Yep.
 Somebody just woke up the gimp.
 If you’ve ever wondered where the term sodomy originated, look no further than Genesis 18.
 But before God delivers up a Tunguska Event he wants to make sure the rumors are true by paying the city a visit (v.
 21).
 It wouldn’t look good on his résumé if he leveled the place and then found out it was all just a rowdy game of Marco Polo.

-Feeling conflicted about what he’s just heard, Abraham poses an ethical question: “What if there should be fifty righteous people in the midst of the city?
-Would You still stamp it out [and] bring death upon the righteous along with the wicked … Shall the Judge of all the earth not do justice?” (vv.
+Feeling conflicted about what he’s just heard, Abraham poses an ethical question: “Suppose there are fifty righteous people within the city; will You indeed sweep it away and not spare the place? … Shall not the Judge of all the earth deal justly?” (vv.
 23-25).
 Uh, is it me or did a homeless guy just press the self-proclaimed God of the universe on his principles?
 You almost expect verse 26 to read, “And that was the last anyone ever heard of Abraham.”
 At what point does God stop being so personable and break out the wrath of Khan?
 Surprisingly, God doesn’t start quoting Melville when Abraham challenges his moral code.
-Instead, he agrees that if fifty individuals are located he will “spare the entire place on their account” (v.
+Instead, he agrees that if fifty individuals are located he will “spare the whole place on their account” (v.
 26).
 This isn’t the response of a psychotic Patrick Bateman itching to go on a killing spree.
 God is open to discussion here, which is a good thing, because Abraham is just getting started.
 He goes on to ask the question five more times, whittling the number down to a measly ten people.
 He’s playing Twenty Questions with God—and winning!
 But it appears his motive goes beyond just saving innocent lives.
 This is a next-level relationship breakthrough.
 Abraham’s question(s) and God’s answer(s) reveal who they are and what they can expect from one another in the future.
 It’s a verbal litmus test showdown.
 Abraham is discovering the guy, behind the guy, behind the guy when it comes to God and it leads to new understanding.

 Having lost his taste for big city life, Lot flees to a remote mountain with his daughters and a few jugs of hooch, where he locates a cave and goes into hermit mode (v.
 30).
 Almost immediately the girls panic.
 One minute they have they’re pick of countless eager Sodomites, the next they’re holed up in a cave with the only apparent male survivor—their dad.
 If you get queasy seeing Luke and Leia kiss, this incestuous plot twist will drive you straight over the edge.
 Over the course of two nights Lot’s daughters get Daddy blackout drunk and first one, then the other goes to bed with him (vv.
 33-36).
 Both wind up giving birth to their little brothers.
-Scholars generally give Lot the Noah Cross stink eye for not being more vigilant, but kindly give the incest twins the benefit of the doubt, speculating that they thought the population had been wiped out and now have no choice: “[T]here is no man in the land to marry us in the usual manner” (v.
-32).
+Scholars generally give Lot the Noah Cross stink eye for not being more vigilant, but kindly give the incest twins the benefit of the doubt, speculating that they thought the population had been wiped out and now have no choice: “[T]here is not a man on the earth to come in to us” (v.
+31).
+That’s pretty explicit, ladies.
 It’s last resort first, ask questions later.
 Had these girls been on Flight 571 they would’ve resorted to cannibalism before the plane ever crashed.
 But if the situation is so dire, why get Lot liquored up?
 Wouldn’t he bite the bullet if it meant repopulating earth?
 There are more questions than answers here, but after the Noah/Ham incident in Genesis 9 and now this, no one’s ever gonna drink around their screwy kids again.

 Meanwhile, Abraham has decided to pull up stakes and move camp again.
 Genesis 20 says he takes up residency in the region of Philistia, where he once again pulls the old Sarah-is-my-sister ruse.
 You’d think he would’ve learned his lesson after how poorly this ploy went over the first time around (see Genesis 12), but it’s déjà vu all over again.
 This time it’s King Abimelech who whisks Sarah away (v.
 2).
 Talk about aging well.
 At ninety guys are still stamping their feet and howling like wolves when Sarah walks into the room.
 But before Abimelech can put the moves on her, God shows up like Dr. Kananga in defense of Solitaire (v.
 3).
 It all plays out like a syndicated rerun of their trip to Egypt: Abraham gets cussed out, Sarah is returned to her husband, God rescinds his curse on the king’s house and the two leave richer than when they arrived.
 The only difference is Abimelech doesn’t force them from the land.
 After his close encounter with the third kind he has a new respect for life.
 He even goes on to take out a personal insurance policy by making a pact with Abraham, because “God is with you in all that you do” (see Gen. 21:22-32).

 But the big money contract still rests with Abraham.
 It’s been a long time coming, but now that Isaac is at his side the future God spoke about is finally becoming a reality.
 As Hannibal Smith would say, “I love it when a plan comes together.”
 But just when everything seems to have fallen into place God shows up with new standardized testing.
 Get out your No. 2 pencil, Genesis 22 just busted out a Scantron test (v.
 1).
-“Please take your son, your only one, whom you love—Isaac—and go to the land of Moriah; bring him up there as an offering” (v.
+“Take now your son, your only son, whom you love, Isaac, and go to the land of Moriah, and offer him there as a burnt offering” (v.
 2).
 Did God just go Mola Ram crazy?
 It almost sounds like he wants Abraham to take Isaac to the woodshed.
 This is where you expect old Abe to start muttering Roger Murtaugh’s mantra under his breath.
 After all, he doesn’t know God is only administering a test.
 That’s what makes his response so legendary.
 But the test applies to God as much as it does Abraham, because if God allows him to kill Isaac, he immediately ceases to be trustworthy.
-To be fair, the text doesn’t say, “Sacrifice Isaac.”
-It says, “Bring him up as an offering.”
+To be fair, the text doesn’t say, sacrifice Isaac.
+It says, bring him as an offering.
 God’s instruction is a request for preparation, not a command to kill.
 He doesn’t appear to be looking for an excuse to do coke lines with Isaac’s ashes.

 It takes three days for them to reach Moriah.
 That hardly qualifies as a rush job.
 Abraham has plenty of time to think things over.
 Scholars always bring up the f-word (faith) when discussing this event.
 They seem to forget the ten chapters (62 years) leading up to it.
 Nope.
 Abraham hasn’t been drinking the blood of Kali.
 He knows exactly what he’s doing.
-Right before heading up the mountain he tells the two men accompanying them, “Stay here … we will worship and we will return to you” (v.
+Right before heading up the mountain he tells the two men accompanying them, “[S]tay here … we will worship and return to you” (v.
 5).
-He uses the plural form going and coming.
+The Hebrew text uses the plural form going and coming: we will worship and we will return to you.
 This goes beyond the abstractness of faith.
 Abraham has come to a point of understanding.
 He’s played Twenty Questions with God (chapter 18, remember?) and gotten all of the answers he needs.
 If God’s willing to spare thousands of horny Bogs Diamond’s for the sake of ten innocent Andy Dufresne’s, then the likelihood of him arbitrarily taking the life of his son is pretty slim.

 Another misconception about this story is Isaac’s age.
 Most people assume he was still a kid.
 That’s how the story is regularly told and what pictures depict, but Hebrew scholars say he was in his mid-thirties at the time.
 And while Scripture doesn’t specify, it does indicate an older, stronger guy when it confirms Isaac carried the wood (v.
 6).
 We’re not talking about a helpless child.
 Isaac isn’t just a pawn in the God/Abraham chess match.
 He could’ve overpowered his old man at any point.
 Of course, human preservation would’ve compelled him to defend himself in the end, so he lets his dad tie him down.
 For Isaac, this has gotta be like ten minutes on top of the Parker-Morris Building.
 If anything, his supporting role deserves an Oscar nomination.
 Even when his dad takes the knife in the final act he remains as cool as Arthur Fonzarelli.